How to Curl Hair Without Heat

 - Continue with this method until all hair is curled.

 - If you are planning to do this hairstyle overnight, place your hair net or bandanna over your head at this time and proceed to bed.

 Once you have allowed your curls to set for a minimum of four hours (if you wet your hair, make sure it's completely dry first), you are now ready to unravel your curls.

 - Carefully remove bobby pins from each curl individually.
 Your hair should automatically fall from your scalp into a curl.

 - Tease your hair if desired or leave curls as is.
 This is completely up to you.
 To tease your hair, gently run your fingers through each curl to separate them.

 - Apply hairspray (if desired) at this time to keep curls in place.
 This is a great idea if you wish to wear the same hairstyle over and over.

 - Showcase your hairstyle to the world!
 You can either leave curls falling as they are, or place them into a cute half-do, or side ponytail.
 This is completely up to you!

-The Youtube tutorial provided in the section to the right provides a detailed example of the hair tutorial.
-This tutorial is from popular Youtuber, Andreaschoice and was how I first learned to curl my hair this way.
+The Youtube tutorial provided above provides a detailed example of the hair tutorial.
+This tutorial is from popular Youtuber Andreaschoice and was how I first learned to curl my hair this way.

 Please note that in this tutorial, the technique is applied to dry hair.